 Give us your best guess and fill out the forms as completely as possible.
 We’d rather you send some information and fill us in on the details later, than have no information at all.

-The most important information we gather from the “Accommodation & Itinerary” trip planning form is a) your group size and gender breakdown, and b) your arrival and departure times in Bamfield.
+The most important information we gather from the “Accommodation & Itinerary” trip planning form is a) your group size, including number of teacher/chaperones, and b) your arrival and departure times in Bamfield.

 BMSC is highly utilized.
 Because we have limited beds and are often completely full, your group numbers and gender break-down are important.
 We want to ensure that everybody has an appropriate and comfortable place to sleep.